hector-sab/tmux-101/README.md

 - without releasing `control`, press `b` and release both keys
 - press `c`

-Such keybinding is also expressed as below
+Such key binding is also expressed as below
 ```
 C-b + c
 ```